PaddlePaddle/docs/doc/fluid/beginners_guide/install/Windowsen.md

 This instruction will show you how to install PaddlePaddle on a 64-bit desktop or laptop and Windows.
 The Windows systems we support must meet the following requirements.

 Please note: Attempts on other systems may cause the installation to fail.
-Please ensure that your environment meets the above conditions.
+Please ensure that your environment meets the conditions.
 The installation we provide by default requires your computer processor to support the AVX instruction set.
 Otherwise, please select the version of `no_avx` in [the multi-version whl package installation list](Tables.html/#ciwhls):

 Windows can use software such as `cpu-z` to detect whether your processor supports the AVX instruction set.